mohamedELBAHA/mair.community/articles/blablaconf-content-selection/index.md

 ## 🤝 Content committee

-As we believe BlablaConf is a community conference and it's by developers for developers.
+As we believe BlablaConf is a community driven conference and it's by IT enthusiast to Tech practitioners.
 We create a content committee of around 20 people to help us select the best talks.

 For that we create a simple form and share it with the community through our social media channels asking for volunteers to help selecting talks.

 Normally we get around 70-100 submissions, and we select around 20 persons to join the content committee.

-The committee members are selected based on one rule: we should have a good mix of people with different backgrounds and expertise.
-You can think of them as a small representation of the Moroccan tech ecosystem that will attend the conference(developers, students, juniors, seniors, etc.).
+The group can be viewed as a microcosm of the Moroccan tech ecosystem that will attend the conference, such as developers, students, junior and senior talent, among others.

 Here are the faces of the committee members who assisted us in 2025 edition: